 It is important to note that persons do not have to work directly with animals to be exposed to animal allergens.
 If allergens are released into the air, anyone in the in the air space may be exposed.
+This includes the possibility of allergens transferring to the skin and clothing of a person in the space.
 Once LAA has been diagnosed and sensitization takes place, even small doses of exposure can trigger an allergic reaction.
-Allergic reactions may be very serious, potentially such that staff may no longer be able to enter their workplaces.
-This can lead to career-altering consequences.
-For these reasons, prevention is a key strategy in reducing the potential for this to occur.
-It is therefore of great importance that personnel who work with laboratory animals understand the risk factors, the routes of exposure, the signs and symptoms, and the preventative measures to be taken as they relate to LAA.
+Allergic reactions may be very serious, potentially such that staff may no longer be able UBC LAA Exposure Control Plan Page 2 of 15 Last Updated: August 2020 to enter their workplaces.
+For these reasons, it is of great importance that personnel who work with laboratory animals understand the risk factors, the routes of exposure, the signs and symptoms, and the preventative measures to be taken as they relate to LAA.